- Mark Cassino Photography

 About Mark Cassino:

 Mark Cassino is a fine art and natural history photographer based out of Kalamazoo, Michigan.
-His work runs the gamut from micro-photographs of individual snow crystals, to close ups of butterflies and birds, to landscapes and cityscapes.
+His work primarily concentrates on Midwestern landscapes; close-ups of snow crystals, botanicals and other subjects; and abstract photography.

 Mark uses a variety of techniques to create his unique images.
-He works with the latest digital technology, but also utilizes medium format film cameras and toy, junk, and antique devices.
-His creative techniques include extreme close up photography, digital and film based infrared photography, alternative B&W processing techniques, and digital enhancement.
+He works with the latest digital technology, but remains an active film photographer.
+He utilizes medium format film cameras and toy, junk, and antique devices.
+His creative techniques include extreme close up photography, focus stacking, digital and film based infrared photography,, alternative black and while film development, and digital enhancement.

-Mark is the author of The Story of Snow: The Science of Winter’s Wonder, which features several of his photographs of individual snow crystals.
-This award wining book was published by Chronicle Books in 2009.
-It is currently in its 5th printing and has been translated into 3 languages.
+Mark is the author of The Story of Snow: The Science of Winter’s Wonder, which features his photographs of individual snow crystals.
+This award winning book was published by Chronicle Books in 2009 and is a popular text in K-12 classrooms as well as school libraries.
+The Story of Snow has been translated into 4 languages and a paperback edition is scheduled for release in the fall of 2017.

-“Photography is a tool for seeing, interpreting and understanding the work around us.
+“Photography is a tool for seeing, interpreting and understanding the world around us.
 It helps us understand the world in both an observational, scientific way; and also helps expose the meaning and spirit contained in the most commonplace items or locations.
-I do not seek out subjects that are exotic or unusual, but rather seek to explore everyday items, present but often overlooked: the single snow crystal that lands on the windshield, a common insect, a city viewed form a hotel room, or a twig resting in dry leaves.
+I do not seek out subjects that are exotic, dramatic or unusual, but rather seek to explore everyday items, present but often overlooked: the single snow crystal that lands on the windshield, a weed, a brambly Midwestern landscape, or random shadows cast upon the wall.
 Awaking senses, deepening awareness and expanding consciousness are the goals of my photography.”